-Mrs Dobie is a non-executive director of Alliance Trust PLC, BMO Capital and Income Trust plc and Aberdeen New Thai Investment Trust PLC.
+Mrs Dobie is a non-executive director of Alliance Trust PLC and BMO Capital and Income Trust plc.
 She was a marketing consultant after holding senior positions in the asset management industry at Barclays Global Investors and GAM.
 She began her career as a financial journalist, working at The Times and The Independent, where she was City Editor.

 Mr Page was, until August 2014, the Chief Executive Officer of The Restaurant Group plc (“TRG”), a FTSE 250 company which operates 460 restaurants throughout the UK.
-He is chairman of Northgate plc, Senior Independent Director at Carpetright plc and a non-executive director of JP Morgan Emerging Markets Investment Trust plc.
+He retired as chairman of Northgate plc and senior independent director of Carpetright plc during the year under review.
+He is senior independent director of JP Morgan Emerging Markets Investment Trust plc.
 Prior to joining TRG in 2001, Mr Page held a number of senior positions within the leisure and hospitality sector including Senior Vice President with InterContinental Hotels.
 Before that he spent six years working in Kleinwort Benson’s Corporate Finance department.
 Mr Page is a Chartered Accountant.

 Mr Talbut is Chairman of Shires Income plc and a director of JPMorgan American Investment Trust plc and Pacific Assets Trust plc.
-He is also the Chairman of EFG Asset Management (UK) Ltd, a member of the Independent Governance Committee of Aviva PLC and an independent investment adviser to the British Airways Pension Fund Investment Committee.
+He is also a member of the Independent Governance Committee of Aviva PLC and an independent investment adviser to the British Airways Pension Fund Investment Committee.
 He was formerly the Chief Investment Officer of Royal London Asset Management and has over 30 years of financial services experience.
 He has represented the asset management industry through the chairmanship of both the ABI Investment Committee and the Asset Management Committee of the Investment Association.
 He was also a member of the Financial Conduct Authority’s Listing Advisory Panel.